allegro/akubra/README.md

 We also handle slow endpoint scenario.
-If there are more connections than safe limit defined in configuration, the backend with most of them is taken out of the pool and error is logged.
+If there are more connections than safe limit defined in configuration, the backend with most of them is taken out of the pool and an error is logged.

 ## Configuration ##